Benrobo/nexusai/plan.md

 - Whatsapp (still giving this a thought) provides a way to send messages to the user via whatsapp since sms could be expensive.

+For converting site content into valid markdown, we could use [html-to-markdown](https://github.com/mixmark-io/turndown) npm package.
+Or perhaps using a small cloudflare LLM worker to convert the content into markdown [cloudflare LLM](https://developers.cloudflare.com/workers-ai/models/qwen1.5-14b-chat-awq/)